An In-Depth Look at TOI-3884b: a Super-Neptune Transiting a M4 Dwarf with Persistent Star Spot Crossings: Starspot Analysis

 Once we determined the stellar spin axis and $\lambda$ for the misaligned scenario, we modeled the star spots in the same way as before with \texttt{STSP} where the radii and locations of the spots are allowed to vary.
 For this scenario, we assume the same number of spots and spot temperature as found for the best-fit aligned model (three spots with temperatures of 2900 K) as it is likely the spot temperature and number of spots is the same no matter the tilt of the star.
 We found the best fit stellar surface features for this scenario to be one large spot (R$_{\rm spot}$/R$_s$ = 0.29) that is slightly off-center to the pole with two smaller spots on either side (R$_{\rm spot}/$R$_{s}$ = 0.16 and 0.09 respectively).
 This spot configuration is shown in Figure~\ref{fig:sphere_polar} and has a final reduced $\chi^2$ of 2.6.
+We also fit this scenario with one large spot instead of three spots, though the reduced $\chi^2$ of this model was 3.96.
+Similar to the results with the non-tilted star, the AIC$_c$ value for the one-spot model is lower than the three spot model (-10.38 and -3.04 respectively) due to the difference in parameters.
+The one-spot model does not fit the data well by eye, and again the $\chi^{2}$ statistic favors the three spot model.
+Therefore, we opt for the three spot model.

 Finally, we calculate the out of transit variability for the \textit{TESS} short cadence data and find it produces variability well below the \textit{TESS} noise level with no additional large spots needed (see Figure~\ref{fig:comp_tess}).
-Table~\ref{tab:spot} reports the best-fit values from this analysis
+Table~\ref{tab:spot} reports the best-fit values from this analysis.

 We use \texttt{SOAPv2} \citep{dumusque.soap.2014} to test the impact of a pole-spot on the RVs.
 A pole-spot under this scenario will inject a $\sim$10 m/s signal, which is 30\% of the RV semi-amplitude.
 However, \texttt{SOAPv2} assumes an optical bandpass as it was designed specifically for the HARPS wavelength range (380 -- 700 nm).
 Stellar activity decreases at longer wavelengths where the contrast between the spot and photosphere temperatures decreases \citep{reiners.nIR.RV.2010}.
 As HPF operates at near-infrared wavelengths, we expect the overall impact of the spot to be suppressed by $\sim$ 2$\times$ \citep{reiners.nIR.RV.2010,robertson_persistent_2020}.
 Thus, the pole-spot's impact with this configuration is $<$ 5 m/s -- within the 1$\sigma$ semi-amplitude uncertainty of 28.0 $\pm$ 6.3 m/s.